-The idea behind their invention was to have a surface that looked reasonably like natural stone, but unlike stone, was non-porous.
-Slice granite and you will see a wild make-up of particles forming the slab.
-Beautiful, indeed, but offering up multiple avenues for cracking and breaking.
+Solid surface materials began with DuPont's Corian.
+The idea behind its invention was to have a surface that looked reasonably like natural stone, but unlike stone, would be non-porous.
+When you slice granite open, you will see a wild, chaotic conglomeration of particles forming the slab.
+While this is beautiful, it offers multiple avenues for cracking and breaking.

 - Nearly Non-Porous: No surface is completely non-porous, but tile, quartz, and solid surface come as close to being non-porous as any countertop material.
 Solid surface's extremely low porosity keeps bacteria away, promoting a cleaner and more sanitary countertop.